mukulmishra18/mukulmishra18.github.io/_posts/2017-6-19-sendWithStream-in-PDF.js.md

 };
 ```
 `StreamSink` can be compared to `WritableStream`, as the main motive of creating sink at worker,
-is to write into the sink(by calling `sink.enqueue()`) and send the data back to main thread. _StreamSink_ mimic the required functionality of `StreamController` into worker and used to regulate the flow of data in accordance with _controller's_ internal state.
+is to write into the sink(by calling `sink.enqueue()`) and send the data back to main thread. _StreamSink_ mimic the functionalities of `StreamController` into worker and used to regulate the flow of data chunks in accordance with stream's internal state.

-#### Components of StreamSink:**
+#### Components of StreamSink:

-- **enqueue:** This method is used to enqueue the data into the controller by sending `enqueue` message to main thread.
+- **enqueue:** This method is used to enqueue the data into the controller by sending _enqueue_ message to main thread.

-- **close:** This method is used to close the controller by sending `close` message to main thread.
+- **close:** This method is used to close the controller by sending _close_ message to main thread.

-- **error:** This method is used to error the controller by sending `error` message to main thread.
+- **error:** This method is used to error the controller by sending _error_ message to main thread.

-- **sinkCapability:** Promise capability{Object} of sink(returned by `createPromiseCapability()`), resolves the capability(by calling`sinkCapability.resolve`) whenever needs.
+- **sinkCapability:** Promise capability of sink(returned by `createPromiseCapability`), resolves the capability(by calling`sinkCapability.resolve`) whenever needs.

 - **onPull:**(optional) This method calls whenever pull _underlyingSource_ is called.

 - **onCancel:**(optional) This method calls whenever cancel _underlyingSource_ is called.

 - **desiredSize:** This property defines the number of data chunks required to fill the stream's internal queue completely.
-Reseted to _desiredSize_ of stream whenever pull is called and decresed whenever enqueue is performed.
+Reseted to _desiredSize_ of stream whenever pull is called and decresed by size of chunk whenever enqueue is performed.

 - **ready:** This property defines the state of sink(i.e. pending or resolved promise).
 If `this.desiredSize <= 0` ready is in pending state else ready is resolved.
 Enqueue is not performed when ready is in pending state.

-**Note:** As for now we are unable to send _promises_ and _streams_ to worker thread as tranferable objects, see [this](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage).
+**Note:** As for now, we are unable to send _promises_ and _streams_ to worker thread as transferable objects, see [this](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage).
 Maybe in future we can do so, but for now we have to support old browsers.

 Follow [sendWithStream PR](https://github.com/mozilla/pdf.js/pull/8430) for all the discussions or read the full code [here.](https://github.com/mukulmishra18/pdf.js/commit/bbd9968f76c68f6120a6e36825796347b7bb152a)